Laura Rizzotto is a Latvian/Brazilian singer, songwriter, trained dancer and performing artist based in Los Angeles, CA.

 Laura started playing the piano at the age of 9 and wrote her first ballad, “Reason Why”, at the age of 11, when she used to live in the City of Edina, in Minnesota.
 She taught herself how to play the guitar and the ukulele at her early teens.

 Laura started performing her own songs in the music scene of Rio de Janeiro, at the age of 15.
-Her first record deal, with Universal Music Brazil, came up one year later, just after a record executive saw her performing live in the legendary venue Modern Sound, in Copacabana.
+Her first record deal, with Universal Music Brazil, came up one year later, just after a record executive saw her performing live in the legendary jazz venue Modern Sound, in Copacabana.
 Her debut studio album “Made in Rio”, released in 2011, was produced by British musician Paul Ralphes and the track “Who You Are”, by Brazilian jazz legend Eumir Deodato.

 “Made in Rio” was critically acclaimed and extensively featured in the Brazilian media.
 Laura was a guest artist in the main Brazilian TV shows and promoted the album with live performances in Rio de Janeiro and São Paulo, with a 6-piece band.
 The single “Fish Out of Water” was included in the soundtrack of a popular soap opera from Brazil’s major TV network, Rede Globo.

 Laura opened up for former Disney star Demi Lovato, at her major concert in Brazil, for 7,000 people, in April 2012.
 Shortly after, she was offered a scholarship to attend Berklee College of Music.

-On November of 2015, Laura released the single “Miracle”, as a tribute to roadI traffic victims.
+In 2015, Laura released the single “Miracle”, as a tribute to road traffic victims.
 The tune was featured in the 2nd Global High-Level Conference on Road Safety in Brasília, Brazil, organized by the United Nations.
-The music video was shot and produced by André Pilli, a well known Brazilian YouTuber and videomaker, with whom Laura has done numerous collaborations.
+Laura also performed “Miracle” at the United Nations in April of 2018 during a Road Safety conference.

 On April of 2017, Laura was the moderator of the Music and Culture panel at the Brazil Conference, in Harvard University.
 The panel featured two Brazilian music icons: Gilberto Gil, Brazil’s former minister of culture, and Yamandu Costa, a virtuoso on the acoustic guitar.